Bridget Jones: Mad About the Boy: Production

 In October 2022, novelist Helen Fielding responded to reports about a fourth film in the Bridget Jones film series, telling the Radio Times that a sequel to Bridget Jones's Baby (2016) was in the works.
-In April 2024, a fourth film in the film series based on Fielding's third book in the Bridget Jones series, Bridget Jones: Mad About the Boy (2013), was confirmed, with Renée Zellweger, Hugh Grant and Emma Thompson set to be reprise their roles from previous installments, with Chiwetel Ejiofor and Leo Woodall joining the cast.
+In April 2024, a fourth film in the film series based on Fielding's third book in the Bridget Jones series, Bridget Jones: Mad About the Boy (2013), was confirmed, with Renée Zellweger, Hugh Grant and Emma Thompson set to be reprise their roles from previous instalments, with Chiwetel Ejiofor and Leo Woodall joining the cast.
 It was also reported that Michael Morris would direct the film from a script by Fielding with further contributions from Abi Morgan and Dan Mazer, with Tim Bevan, Eric Fellner and Jo Wallett producing under the Working Title Films banner.
 As with Bridget Jones: The Edge of Reason (2004) and Bridget Jones's Baby (2016), Miramax was confirmed to co-finance the film.

 In May 2024, Isla Fisher, Josette Simon, Nico Parker, and Leila Farzad joined the cast of the film, with Jim Broadbent, Gemma Jones, Sarah Solemani, Sally Phillips, Shirley Henderson, James Callis and Celia Imrie reprising their roles from the previous films.
-Principal photography began on 10 May 2024, at the Sky Studios Elstree in London.
-Filming wrapped on 8 August.
-In November 2024, the film's trailer revealed that Bridget's former love interest Mark Darcy, played by Colin Firth, has died offscreen, leaving Bridget a widow.
-However, Firth filmed several flashback and daydreaming scenes.
+Principal photography began on 10 May 2024 at the Sky Studios Elstree in London and wrapped on 8 August.

 Soundtrack

 The score for Bridget Jones: Mad About the Boy was composed by American pianist Dustin O'Halloran.
 His original music was released as the film's official soundtrack on 14 February 2025 through Back Lot Music, a division of Universal Studios Music.
-The same day, Universal Music Recordings issued Bridget Jones's Diary: The Mixtape, a compilation of a selected songs from across the Bridget Jones film franchise that was produced in collaboration with the franchise's music executive producer, Nick Angel.
+The same day, Universal Music Recordings issued Bridget Jones's Diary: The Mixtape, a compilation of selected songs from across the Bridget Jones film franchise that was produced in collaboration with the franchise's music executive producer, Nick Angel.
 Apart from songs from the first three Bridget Jones films, a selection of songs from Mad About the Boy were also featured, including recordings from Jessie Ware, Al Green, Raye, and Dinah Washington as well as Olivia Dean's original song "It Isn't Perfect But It Might Be", which plays over the film's ending credits and served as the soundtrack's lead single.
 The song has reached number 36 on the UK Singles Chart, while the soundtrack peaked at number 64 on the UK Albums Chart.